Part I due by 11:59 p.m. on Thursday, February 13, 2025

 input for the parameter letter

-is not true–in this case, if the input provided for
+not true–in this case, if the input provided for letter

 .
 Using assert

-can help you to find and debug situations in which you
+to find and debug situations in which you accidentally pass in

-accidentally pass in incorrect values for the parameter of a
+incorrect values for the parameter of a function.

 Hints: